What's on the GMAT®: The Complete Topic List

 The verbal section is 23 questions in 45 minutes.
 There are two question types: Critical Reasoning and Reading Comprehension.
 The split is roughly 50-50.

-There is no Sentence Correction on the GMAT® Focus Edition.
-If you have been studying with older materials that include Sentence Correction, you can skip those questions entirely.
+There's no Sentence Correction on the GMAT® Focus Edition.
+If you've been studying with older materials that include Sentence Correction, you can skip those questions entirely.

 Critical Reasoning